Topl/Prosomo/readme.md

 - Confirmed transactions are added to forged blocks giving the forger a reward
 - Command scheduling and flexible configuration options that can be modified at run-time
 - A user interface that helps users track local files, manage keys, and connect to a bootstrap server to discover peers
+- An experimental protocol, *Ouroboros Taktikos*, that potentially enhances security and stabilizes chain growth with a time varying forging difficulty